1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 .user.ini

-file (specific to a folder), - … or via the site configuration of the Manager (global) as explained below.
+file (specific to a folder), - … or via the site configuration in the Manager (global) as explained below.

 - … via a